tiby312/dinotree_alg/README.md

 ### Analysis

-Please see the [dinotree_report](https://github.com/tiby312/dinotree_report) github project for a writeup of the design and analysis of the algorithms in this project.
+Please see the [book](https://dinotree-book.netlify.com) for a work in progress writeup of the design and analysis of the algorithms in this project.

 ### Example